chloewildman/CS601_HW3_Wildman/README.md

 ### Online resources
 Did some research to make the formatted line in the footer: https://www.w3schools.com/tags/tag_hr.asp

-HTML & CSS only hamburger nav bar on mobile: https://codepel.com/navigation/pure-css-navbar/
+Guidance for HTML & CSS only hamburger nav bar on mobile: https://codepel.com/navigation/pure-css-navbar/

 I used Canva to build my CW logo: https://www.canva.com/